biocore/redbiom/README.md

 # What is this?

-Redbiom is a cache service to sample metadata and sample data.
+Redbiom is a cache service for sample metadata and sample data.
 It allows for rapidly:

 * finding samples by the observations they contain
 * finding samples by arbitrary metadata searches